-- (a) to discriminate against a person because of the person's sex or sexual orientation, as defined in Section 14020; - (b) to discriminate against a person because of such person's association with persons of a particular sex or sexual orientation, as defined in Section 14020;
+- (a) discriminate against or deny full and equal access to a person because of the person's sex or sexual orientation, as defined in sections 14020(v), (ww), (xx), (ddd), and (eee); - (b) discriminate against or deny full and equal access to a person because of such person's association with persons of a particular sex or sexual orientation, as defined in sections 14020(v), (ww), (xx), (ddd), and (eee);

-(c) to discriminate against a person because of such person's membership in an organization identified with, or seeking to promote the interests of persons with a particular sex or sexual orientation, as defined in Section 14020.
+(c) discriminate against or deny full and equal access to a person because of such person's membership in an organization identified with, or seeking to promote the interests of persons with a particular sex or sexual orientation, as defined in sections 14020(v), (ww), (xx), (ddd), and (eee).

 Note: Authority cited: Section 12935(a), Government Code.
-Reference: Sections 11135, 11136, and 11139.
-Government Code.
+Reference: Sections 11135, 11136, and 11139, Government Code.

-§ 11181. § 14231.
+§ 11181. § 14301.
 Personal Information.

-In determining whether a person satisfies any criteria for receipt of an aid or benefit or participation in a program, or activity, or service, it is a discriminatory practice for a recipient covered entity to differentiate on the basis of sex in inquiring about the family or marital status of such person.
-However, such person may be required to provide information relevant and necessary for determining whether such person satisfies validly imposed criteria for the aid or benefit, or participation in the program, or activity, or service in question, including any other former names by which such person has been known.
+In determining whether a person satisfies any criteria for receipt of an aid or benefit or participation in a program or activity, it is a discriminatory prohibited practice for a recipient covered entity to differentiate on the basis of sex in inquiring about the family or marital status of such person.
+However, such person may be required to provide information relevant and necessary for determining whether such person satisfies validly imposed criteria for the aid or benefit, or participation in the program or activity in question, including any other former names by which such person has been known.